 Banking can be overwhelming, especially for students.
-Thankfully, the QPay app is attempting to disrupt a very old industry with limited innovation and high fees.
+Thankfully, the QPay app is aiming to disrupt an old industry with limited innovation and high fees.
 QPay helps students manage their money through improved tracking and personalized financial services.

 Founders, Moe Satti, Zakaria Bouguetta, and Andrew Clapham, got a deal with Naomi Simson and Steve Baxter on Shark Tank Australia.
-As of 2024, QPay is worth $10 million.
+In 2025, QPay is worth $10 million.

 The three partners are from Sydney, Australia.
 Zakaria Bouguettaya finished his education at The Australian National University with a degree in computer software engineering.
 After graduating in 2012, he worked as a software engineer at the Australian Taxation Office in Canberra.